Latest SSC jobs » GK Questions » Oxidation and Reduction

 Oxidation and Reduction

-Oxidation and reduction, also known as redox, are chemical reactions in which electrons are transferred from one substance to another.
+Oxidation and reduction, also known as redox, are chemical reactions in which electrons are transferred from one element to another.
 The substance that loses electrons is oxidized, while the substance that gains electrons is reduced.
 For example, when iron rusts, it is oxidized by the oxygen in the air.
 The iron atoms lose electrons to the oxygen atoms, forming iron oxide (rust).
 Oxidation-reduction reactions are also important in our bodies.
 For example, when we eat food, our bodies break down the food into glucose, which is then used for energy.
 This process is called cellular respiration, and it is a series of oxidation-reduction reactions.

 Oxidation and Reduction Definition